shl622/stoopit/ux-design/readme.txt

-The source files and exported PNG files of the app map and wireframe diagrams should reside in this directory.
+The initial user experience design of your project will live in this directory by the end of Sprint 0.

-Your completed prototype will reside within the 'prototype' subdirectory.
+Place an exported version of your app prototype into this "prototype" sub-directory.